alinz/storage.go/README.md

 # Storage.go

 This is an abstraction on top of exisiting filesystem to provide tamperproff feature using merkle-tree.
-This package is only using standard library for code and using some extra library for testing.

 ## Features